 Since the adoption of the 2001 plan, a number of trends/events have either affected or are likely to affect the community’s water resources:

-Based on the increase in households, the number of ground water wells has increased which has an impact of withdrawing more acre-feet of water per year.
+Based on the increase in households, the number of ground water wells increased, which has an impact of withdrawing more acre-feet of water per year.

 Work in the late 1990’s and 2000’s to restore the stretches of the Santa Fe River on City of Santa Fe and County-owned land, while increasing water quality, has led to dramatic increases in the beaver population.
 Beaver activity has impounded enough water to impact downstream irrigators.
+Beaver populations need to be monitored and managed and impoundments need to be controlled.

 The Santa Fe-Pojoaque Soil and Water Conservation District grant provided for the removal of nonnative vegetation on Santa Fe County Open Space property along the Santa Fe River in La Cieneguilla and at Los Carrizales in La Cienega.

-The New Mexico House of Representatives pass House Memorial 74 requesting that the City of Santa Fe and Santa Fe County work together to ensure sufficient river flows to La Bajada and La Cienega.
+The New Mexico House of Representatives passed House Memorial 74 requesting that the City of Santa Fe and Santa Fe County work together to ensure sufficient river flows to La Bajada and La Cienega.

-Santa Fe County passes Resolution 2011-191 requesting that the City of Santa Fe release additional effluent to the Santa Fe River to support agricultural production in La Cieneguilla and La Bajada.
+Santa Fe County passed Resolution 2011-191 requesting that the City of Santa Fe release additional effluent to the Santa Fe River to support agricultural production in La Cieneguilla and La Bajada.

 Santa Fe River Traditional Communities Collaborative formed with the goal of promoting the health of the Santa Fe River and the traditional communities that depend on the river.
 The initiative is the result of partnership among La Cienega community members, La Cieneguilla landowners, the community of La Bajada, the Santa Fe Watershed Association, Forest

-Guardians, the City of Santa Fe, County of Santa Fe, Santa Fe-Pojoque Soil and Water Conservation District and federal agencies with land holdings in the community.
+Guardians, the City of Santa Fe, County of Santa Fe, Santa Fe-Pojoaque Soil and Water Conservation District and federal agencies with land holdings in the community.
 The broad mission of the group is to promote the health of the Santa Fe River as well as the communities.
 In the near-term, the group will be working toward developing a plan for mitigating the impoundment of water associated with beaver activity on public lands.

 3.1.3 Acequias